|

 Whereas; “The throughput of the system is determined by its constraints

-this directly as safety time in projects or processes, as safety goods in
+directly as safety time in projects or processes, as safety goods in supply

 inequivalent, so too should the safety be inequivalent.
 The maximal safety is found at the location

-paradigm where everything is equivalent we should not be surprised to find
+reductionist paradigm where everything is equivalent we should not be

-exploitation must be reserved, like maximal safety, for the least equivalent
+Thus maximal exploitation must be reserved, like maximal safety, for

 paradigms and the word “subordinate” only occurs in the more recent paradigm